Alwaki/DiracSVT/README.md

 * C++17

 ## Setup
 Each folder contains a separate readme file with instructions for what depdencies are required, and running the code.
-Note that each shooting directory is a standalone package, and can be used separately.
+Note that each version directory is a standalone package, and can be used separately.